Stockflare/pages/about/index.markdown

 classes: about
 title:  "About"
 ---
-<h1 class="quote">&ldquo;At Stockflare we want everyone to realise that investing is simple.
+<h1 class="shane quote">&ldquo;At Stockflare we want everyone to realise that investing is simple.
 So why pay big fees to Wall Street, when your instinct is just as good as theirs?&rdquo;</h1>

 | Who we are        | What we do           | Why we do it  |